Port Moody Real Estate

 Port Moody is served by School District 43, and offers 9 secondary schools, 13 middle schools, and 45 elementary schools.

 In addition to the TransLink public bus system, the West Coast Express commuter rail provides fast access from Port Moody to downtown Vancouver during rush hours.
-The future SkyTrain extension will connect Port Moody to New Westminster, Coquitlam, Burnaby, and Vancouver.
+Port Moody also has two SkyTrain stations for easy access to neighbouring cities like New Westminster, Coquitlam, Burnaby, and Vancouver.

 Port Moody is an ideal place for outdoor activities.
 The twenty-seven kilometres of protected waterfront, beaches, and a boat-launching ramp offer unlimited opportunities for boating, sailing, and swimming.
 Numerous trails are available for walking, cycling, and wildlife or bird watching.